louismullie/open-nlp/README.md

 [![Build Status](https://secure.travis-ci.org/louismullie/open-nlp.png)](http://travis-ci.org/louismullie/open-nlp)

-**About**
+###About

 This library provides high-level Ruby bindings to the Open NLP package, a Java machine learning toolkit for natural language processing (NLP).

-This gem only provides a thin wrapper over the OpenNLP API.
-If you are looking for a Ruby natural language processing framework, have a look at [Treat](https://github.com/louismullie/treat).

-**Installing**
+###Installing

 __Note: If you are running on MRI, this gem will use the Ruby-Java Bridge (Rjb), which currently does not support Java 7.
 Therefore, if you have installed Java 7, you should set your JAVA_HOME to point to your old Java 6 install before installing Rjb; for example, `export "JAVA_HOME=/usr/lib/jvm/java-6-openjdk/"`.__